utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/best-practices.md

 ## Organizing public workspaces

+To help consumers quickly begin interacting with your APIs, you can organize the requests in your public workspace using collections and folders.
+Collections enable you to group saved requests, and folders enable you to organize requests into folders by category, such as domain, service, and use case.

-Workspaces are a grouping of schemas, collections, variables, tests, and more that describe and interact with your APIs.
-Collections are usually where developers are first to be drawn to, to interact with you API.
+A workspace is a group of schemas, collections, variables, tests, and more that describe how to interact with your APIs.
+Typically, developers begin with collections when learning how to interact with APIs.
+Keeping your requests organized in collections and folders will help guide consumers towards requests relevant to their interests.

-### Creating collection folders

-Collections can divide requests into folders by domain, team, service, or use case.

 ## Writing detailed documentation